 Does MHT work?

-There is no question that Menopausal Hormone Therapy can be of huge benefit for women with troublesome hot flushes or sweats, and there are lots of types to choose from.
-The NICE 2015 guideline concludes that hormone therapy is generally the most effective treatment for typical menopausal symptoms.
+There is no question that Menopausal Hormone Therapy can be of huge benefit for women with troublesome hot flushes or sweats.
+Recent UK, European, US and Australian guidlines all conclude that hormone therapy is generally the most effective treatment for typical menopausal symptoms.

-Hormone therapy can help improve mood.
+Hormone therapy can also improve mood.
 The possibility of improved mood with MHT is something that goes back to the 1990’s and then fell out of favour.
 It’s good news that the benefit of hormonal therapy on mood has resurfaced.
-Doctors can once again “Consider MHT to alleviate low mood due to menopause.”³
+Doctors can once again ‘Consider MHT to alleviate low mood due to menopause.’³

 The 2015 Endocrine society guideline states that Estrogen Therapy improves flushes, genitourinary symptoms, sleep disturbance, menopause-associated anxiety and depressive symptoms, and joint pains.